The Doors (film): Plot

 The rest of the band grows weary of Jim's missed recording sessions and absences at concerts.
-Jim arrives late and intoxicated to a Miami, Florida concert, becoming increasingly confrontational towards the audience and allegedly exposing himself onstage.
+Jim arrives late and intoxicated to a Miami, Florida concert, becoming increasingly confrontational towards the audience and threatening to expose himself onstage.
 The incident is a low point for the band, resulting in criminal charges against Jim, cancellations of shows, breakdowns in Jim's personal relationships, and resentment from the other band members.

 In 1970, following a lengthy trial, Jim is found guilty of indecent exposure and ordered to serve time in prison.
 However, he is allowed to remain free on bail, pending the results of an appeal.
 Patricia tells Jim that she is pregnant with his child, but Jim convinces her to have an abortion.
 Jim visits his bandmates for the final time, attending a birthday party hosted by Ray where he wishes the band luck in their future endeavors and gives each of them a copy of his poetry book An American Prayer.
 As Jim plays in the front garden with the children, he sees that one of them is his childhood self and comments, "This is the strangest life I've ever known" (a lyric from the Doors song "Waiting for the Sun"), before passing out.

-In 1971, Jim and Pam move to Paris, France to escape the pressures of the L.A. lifestyle.
-One evening, on July 3, 1971, Pam finds Jim dead in the bathtub of their apartment.
-The film's final scenes before the credits roll are of Jim's gravesite in Père Lachaise Cemetery in Paris, while "A Feast of Friends" (Adagio) plays in the background.
-Just before the closing credits, the screen whites out and text appears stating that "Jim is said to have died of heart failure.
-He was 27.
-Pam joined him three years later."
+In 1971, Jim and Pam move to Paris, France, to escape the pressures of the L.A. lifestyle.
+On the evening of July 3, Pam finds Jim dead in the bathtub of their apartment.
+He is buried at Père Lachaise Cemetery, beside other famous figures as Oscar Wilde, Marcel Proust and Moliere.
+Pam also dies three years later at the age of 27.

-During the closing credits, the band is shown recording the song "L.A.
-Woman" in the studio.